 Why Create Multiple Tables?

-There are several reasons why you might want to create multiple tables in a single Google Sheet: (See Also: How To Find Duplicates In Google Sheets Formula)
+There are several reasons why you might want to create multiple tables in a single Google Sheet: (See Also: How To Insert Emoji In Google Sheets)

 - Organize complex data: If you’re working with a large dataset, creating multiple tables can help you organize and structure your data in a way that makes sense.